 If the complaint does not allege a violation of Title III, the complaint will be treated as an informal complaint under 1 VAC 20-20-80.
 Informal complaints will not be subject to alternative dispute resolution procedures outlined below.

-If the complaint alleges a violation of Title III, the complaint will be acknowledged in writing, and the complainant will be offered the opportunity to request a hearing on the record by telephone or in person as determined by the Board which may combine similar complaints.
-The hearing will be conducted as a fact-finding, problem solving forum before a Board employee to develop a plan to make sure the violation, if any, does not happen again.
+If the complaint alleges a violation of Title III, the complaint will be acknowledged in writing, and the complainant will be offered the opportunity to request a hearing on the record by telephone or in person as determined by the Department which may combine similar complaints.
+The hearing will be conducted as a fact-finding, problem solving forum before a Department employee to develop a plan to make sure the violation, if any, does not happen again.
 A record must be kept, including copies of any documents submitted and minutes, a tape, or other record of the hearing.

 The Department of Elections will prepare a final determination.
 Neither financial payments nor civil penalties are authorized; remedies may include written findings that a violation of Title III has occurred, strategies for ensuring that violation does not occur again.
 Final determinations must be signed by the Commissioner or Deputy Commissioner of the Department of Elections.
 All determination letters will be posted on the Department’s website.
 Informal complaints will be resolved by staff and responses may be provided by phone, email, or mail, as deemed appropriate.

 The Department will handle all formal complaints to allow a final determination within 90 days of the receipt of the complaint.
 If delays put the 90 day deadline at risk, the Department may ask the complainant to provide an extension to complete the investigation or to conduct the hearing.
 If the complainant does not agree to provide an extension, the final determination must either be issued within the 90 days, or the matter must be referred to the alternative dispute resolution process.
 Informal complaints are not ineligible for alternative dispute resolution unless the Department determines the circumstances warrant this action.